 Ah, yes, New Year’s Resolutions, those things half of us make and the other half mock.
 Much has been said about how badly people follow through on their resolutions.
-After all, the statistical success rate is something like -33%, which is to say that people do roughly 1/3rd worse on the things they resolve to better on.
+After all, the statistical success rate is something like -33%, which is to say that people do roughly 1/3rd worse on the things they resolve to do better on.

 Solution?
 Instead of making up a list of New Year’s Resolutions, I made up a list of Old Year’s Resolutions, things I actually did last year.
 And guess what?
 I accomplished every one of them!
 Woo-hoo!